apple/swift-protobuf/Documentation/RELEASING.md

 ### Manual Updates (If Needed)

-If you need to update the submodules manually (e.g., to test a pre-release version), follow these steps:
+If you need to update the submodules manually (for example, to test a pre-release version), follow these steps:

 1. **Check for new protobuf releases**